Territory Day acknowledges Self Government since 1980 and many Territorians will celebrate this special occasion with their own fireworks display.

 Keeping our open spaces, playgrounds and facilities safe and clean

-Help us look after our open spaces, playgrounds and sports day facilities this Territory Day.
+Help us look after our open spaces, playgrounds and sporting facilities by:

-- Be mindful of where you let off fireworks
+- Being mindful of where you let off fireworks

-- Bin your used fireworks at the end of the night.
+- Binning your used fireworks at the end of the night